Olympic Torch Relay ~Another Story~ The Promised Torch ―A promise from Morizo to Shunsuke Suzuki (14)

 Olympic Torch Relay in Toyota City

 Originally planned for April 7, Akio was scheduled to run through a course set at Toyota’s Headquarters’ Plant Campus in Toyota City as part of the Olympic Torch Relay.
-After his run, he was going to pass the torch to the next runner, a robot.
-The robot, Toyota’s T-TR1, a remote location communication robot, would have the runner projected as an avatar of sorts on the screen and would be controlled by the remote user.
+After his run, he was going to pass the torch to the next runner through a robot, Toyota’s T-TR1, a remote location communication robot.
 Had this happened as scheduled, it would have been a world-first trial for this type of mobility in action.